August 18, 2016 at 6:42 pm #3270

 I learned about Radu through a friend at CafeRadLab and I helped support him in the Chivas Venture.
 Radu is why I am here.March 22, 2017 at 3:33 pm #4137

-Forgot to note that I have the monitor outside, three feet above the ground and attached to a corner post of the house under a balcony – it’s a breezy space protected from the rain.
+Forgot to note that I have the monitor outside, three feet above the ground and attached to a corner post of the house under a balcony – it’s a breezy space protected from the rain and is on the SW corner of the house.
 Unit number is: 110000F7 (currently showing up in China, soon to be in Uruguay) < ( __ ) >